Apryed/CSGO-CFG/README.md

 Training       : Runs Solo Training config.

 TeamTraining   : Runs Team Training config. ( Remember to change sv_steamgroup to your own or sv_steamgroup_exclusive to 0 )

+AntiTraining   : Runs Anti-Training config to revert all training commands to default.

 HelpMe         : Displays this infobox. ( Requires HelpMe.cfg )